grafana/mimir/docs/sources/mimir/manage/tools/mimir-continuous-test.md

 - Set `-tests.smoke-test` to run the test once and immediately exit.
 In this mode, the process exit code is non-zero when the test fails.

 {{< admonition type="note" >}}
 You can run `mimir -help` to list all available configuration options.
-All configuration options for mimir-continuous-test will begin with `tests`.
+All configuration options for mimir-continuous-test begin with `tests`.
 {{< /admonition >}}

 ## How it works